HannaJasmine65/git_1/README.md

 # Sample project
-this is a sample project done for git workshop
+This is a sample project done for git workshop.
+This is my secomd update to the file.